Velotales/pyAntDisplay/README.md

 setup.bat
 ```

-This will create a virtual environment in the `venv/` directory and install all required packages.
+This will create a virtual environment in the `.venv/` directory and install all required packages.
+Runtime data (discovered devices, logs) will be stored in the `data/` directory.

 3. Make sure your ANT+ USB stick is connected and accessible.
 On Linux, you may need to set up udev rules for USB access: